*Click here for my series on the great Beatles albums,

 Here it is as a playlist, again in the 2009 remastered version:

-Studio technology and psychedelia are coming to the fore; love songs are becoming subsidiary.
+As love songs become subsidiary, studio technology and psychedelia are coming to the fore.
 Yet again I’ll cite Wilfred Mellers and Alan W. Pollack.
 Mellers opens:

 I won’t do so, but some songs most dear to me are;